 The per capita income in Reading in 2010 was $49,461, which is wealthy relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $197,844 for a family of four.

 Reading is a somewhat ethnically-diverse town.
 The people who call Reading home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reading residents report their race to be White, followed by Asian.
 Important ancestries of people in Reading include Italian, English, German, and French Canadian.

 The most common language spoken in Reading is English.
-Other important languages spoken here include Indic languages and Chinese.
+Other important languages spoken here include Langs. of India and Chinese.